chromavr/BMBFmods/TrailGuide.md

 ![Gradient Tool](https://raw.githubusercontent.com/chromavr/BMBFmods/master/GuideFiles/Trail/2.1%20creating%20the%20fade.jpg)

 Now you can save it as a png.
 After that you can open UABE and open the GuideFiles file in the GuideFiles.zip file.
-To do so click `File` and then `Open` in UABE.
+To do so unzip the file first and after that click `File` and then `Open` in UABE.
+Navigate to the place to where you have the folder which you uzipped and open the FullTrail.dat.
 When its opened you will see the asset `FullTrail`, click on it and then click `Plugins`.

 ![UABE Window](https://raw.githubusercontent.com/chromavr/BMBFmods/master/GuideFiles/Trail/3%20uabe%20window.JPG)